ric2b/small-programs/README.md

 Small-programs
 ==============

-Various pe4rsonal small programs that can be useful
+Various personal small programs that can be useful